blakeblackshear/frigate/docs/docs/configuration/cameras.md

 24/7 recordings can be enabled and are stored at `/media/frigate/recordings`.
 The folder structure for the recordings is `YYYY-MM/DD/HH/<camera_name>/MM.SS.mp4`.
 These recordings are written directly from your camera stream without re-encoding and are available in Home Assistant's media browser.
 Each camera supports a configurable retention policy in the config.

-Clips are also created off of these recordings.
+Exported clips are also created off of these recordings.
 Frigate chooses the largest matching retention value between the recording retention and the event retention when determining if a recording should be removed.

 These recordings will not be playable in the web UI or in Home Assistant's media browser unless your camera sends video as h264.